trivago/gollum/docs/producers/kafkaproducer.rst

 =============

 The kafka producer writes messages to a kafka cluster.
-This producer is backed by the native librdkafka library so most settings relate to that. library.
+This producer is backed by the native librdkafka (0.8.6) library so most settings relate to that library.
 This producer does not implement a fuse breaker.
+NOTICE: This producer is not included in standard builds.
+To enable it you need to trigger a custom build with native plugins enabled.

 Parameters